 Health section of meat footprint calculator

-In the health section of the calculator, you can see how changing your meat intake will affect certain health-indicators.
-Both saturated fatty acids and sodium can **seriously contribute to cardio-vascular diseases - stroke, myocardial infarction, and hypertension development.
-Saturated fats are particularly egregious, since the recommendations say that you should preferably not eat them at all.
+In the health section of the calculator, you can see how changing your meat intake will affect certain health indicators.
+Both saturated fatty acids and sodium can seriously contribute to cardiovascular diseases – gout, myocardial infarction, and hypertension development.
+Saturated fats are particularly egregious since the recommendations say that you should preferably not eat them at all.
 Still, many people around the world eat them daily in the form of meat, processed foods, and sweets.

-There are some clear advantages of eating more vegetables, fruit, and whole grains (vitamins, microelements, fiber).
-But, if you drop your meat intake, you'll probably reach out for legumes, pulses, and nuts to make sure you eat enough protein.
+There are some clear advantages of eating more vegetables, fruit, and whole grains (vitamins, microelements, and fiber).
+But, if you drop your meat intake, you'll probably reach out for legumes, pulses, and nuts to ensure you eat enough protein.
 And this is beneficial for your health!

-- Legumes, especially soybeans, are known to lower the risk of diabetes - probably because they help you to reach a healthy body weight.
+Legumes, especially soybeans, are known to– probably because they help you to reach a healthy body weight.

-- Eating just half of a can (100g) of legumes 4x a week results in a reduction in the risk of ischaemic heart disease by 14%.
+Eating just half of a can (100g) of legumes 4x a week results in.

 Doesn't it all sound convincing?